11 Days Through the Italian Dolomites and Austrian Alps: A Hiking and Road Trip Adventure

 Seceda Ridgeline, Ortisei, Val Gardena, South Tyrol, Italy

-Midway along the ridge, we stopped at Malga Pieralongia Alm-Schwaige, a rustic mountain hut with wide views and a quiet, welcoming feel.
+Midway along the ridge, we stopped at Malga Pieralongia Alm-Schwaige, a rustic mountain hut surrounded by wide views of the Odle peaks.
 It quickly became one of my favorite rifugios of the trip.

 Malga Pieralongia Alm-Schwaige in St. Christina – Val Gardena (South Tyrol), Italy